AnthonyChen0921/Deck-CardOOP/Lab3/Readme.txt

 Design variation:

 PinochleGame:
+    12:
         BaseClass modification:
         - Added a removeCard(R r, S s) in CardSet_T template class.
         - Added a operator== in Card_T template class for iterator in remove function to compare.
         - Added a operator[] in CardSet_T template class for random accessing vector card.

         PinochleGame modification:
         - Added helper function findHighestRank/findLowestRank to find the highest/lowest rank in a cardset.
         - Added helper function findHighestRankwSuit/findLowestRankwSuit to find the highest/lowest rank according to given suit in a cardset.
         - Added PlayThisCard, calculateScore, findFirstPlayer, checkTrumpPlayed functions to maintain a good modularity.
         - Added bug fix function such as PrintMap, not used in final evaluation.

+HoldEmGame:
+    13:
+        We used a 2d vector.
+Outer dimension is number of player, inner dimension is possible card combination.
+In flop it only has 1 possible combination; for turn, there are 4 possible combination; for river, it has 10 possible combination.

+        For each player at each round, we can call sort to sort the possible card combination of that player.

+    14: bet round Design

+        For simplification, the first and second player will be big and small blind by default

+        four functions:
+            bet(HoldEmState state)
+                - round before floop; small and big blind are automatically bet; raise must be 2 chips larger than maximumChip
+                - round after flop, raise must be 2 chips larger than maximumChip
+                - round after turn, raise must be 4 chips larger than maximumChip
+                - round after river, raise must be 4 chips larger than maximumChip

 Test Case and Results: